ARM-software/psa-api/doc/crypto/api/keys/management.rst

         Future versions of the specification, and implementations, may add other fields in this structure.

-    The interpretation of this structure depends on the type of the key. :numref:`tab-custom-production` shows the custom production parameters for each type of key.
+    The interpretation of this structure depends on the type of the key. :numref:`tab-custom-key-parameters` shows the custom production parameters for each type of key.
 See the key type definitions for details of the valid parameter values.

-    .. list-table:: Custom production parameters
+    .. list-table:: Custom key parameters
-        :name: tab-custom-production
+        :name: tab-custom-key-parameters
         :widths: 1 4
         :header-rows: 1

         *   -   Key type
-            -   Production parameters
+            -   Custom key parameters

         *   -   RSA